mboldt/iron-functions-quickstart/README.md

 no supported files found to guess runtime, please set runtime explicitly with --runtime flag
 ```

-Okay, waht are the available runtimes?
+Okay, what are the available runtimes?

 ```